11 Christmas Minute to Win It Games the Kids Will Love

 1. Christmas Tree Cup Stack

-This is a classic minute-to-win-it game, but the added challenge of decorating with ornaments.
-Give the players one minute to stack their set of cups and place their ornaments.
-Whoever stacks fastest wins.
+This is a classic Minute to Win It game, but the added challenge of decorating with ornaments.
+Give the players one minute to stack their cups and place their ornaments—whoever stacks the fastest wins.
 We recommend you use plastic ornaments for safety and speed.

 2. Candy Cane Connect

 Set an empty bowl off to the side and put lots of candy canes on a surface in front of each player.
-Have each player put a candy cane in their mouth (curl sticking out and plastic still on) and transfer the candy canes into the empty bowl.
+Have each player put a candy cane in their mouth (curl sticking out and plastic still on) and transfer it into the empty bowl.
 See how many candy canes each team can move in 30 seconds.
-The player with the most candy canes connected to each other, wins!
+The player with the most candy canes connected to each other wins!

 3. Ornament Roll